 Calculating a rate of return on tangible assets is a component of the capitalization of excess earnings valuation method.
 The rate of return varies depending on the expert, the general economic conditions and prevailing interest rates.
 The rate is generally described as the industry rate or the rate of return that one would expect to earn on the specific assets involved and utilized in the industry in question.
-The rate of return is multiplied by the value of the tangible assets and the resulting sum then represents the portion of the total earnings of the business attributable to the tangible assets.
+The rate of return is then multiplied by the value of the tangible assets and the resulting sum then represents the portion of the total earnings of the business attributable to the tangible assets.
 The remaining portion of the earnings are then theoretically generated by the goodwill of the business itself.

 |Industry Rate of Return